-To broaden Sernova's local immune protection technologies, we continue to evaluate additional advanced technologies such as microencapsulation to reduce or eliminate the need for anti-rejection medications.
-We believe that microencapsulation of therapeutic cells within the Cell Pouch may provide a means to contain therapeutic cells within the Cell Pouch while providing close association of therapeutic cells with the required microvessels and tissue matrix.
-We believe this will enable long-term survival and function of cells for our disease indications.
+To broaden Sernova's local immune protection technologies, we continue to evaluate additional advanced technologies to reduce or eliminate the need for anti-rejection medications.
+We believe that microencapsulation of therapeutic cells within the Cell Pouch may provide one means to contain therapeutic cells within the Cell Pouch while providing close association of therapeutic cells with the required microvessels and tissue matrix.
+Sernova is also evaluating other advanced technologies to achieve this purpose.
+We believe these approaches will enable long-term survival and function of cells for our disease indications.